Back

 BY JOE ROWAN, June 27 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

-🧠 Learn more about Olio in our article below and at https://olioapp.com/en/ and come meet the #team at 🔥THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+🧠 Learn more about Olio in our article below and at https://olioapp.com/en/

-Tessa Clarke is attacking food waste at its root — and helping ensure no food goes to landfill at 🔥THE HEAT.
+Tessa Clarke is attacking food waste at its root — and helping ensure almost no food went to landfill at 🔥THE HEAT.
 Her startup Olio helps eight million people give away rather than throw away food they can’t use.
 And that’s tackling a big problem: 2.5 billion tonnes of food are wasted every year, according to the UN Food and Agriculture Organisation.

 The daughter of farmers in North Yorkshire, Clarke understands why food waste matters.
 “I grew up with a keen appreciation of the value of food and how much hard work goes into producing what we eat.
 As a result of that upbringing, for me food waste is considered a crime.”